apache/metron/metron-deployment/vagrant/fastcapa-test-platform/README.md

 Getting Started
 ---------------

 The Fastcapa test environment can be executed on different operating systems.
 There is a sub-directory for each operating system that Fastcapa can be tested on.

 To run, simply execute `vagrant up` within the appropriate directory.
 For example, to run the tests on CentOS 7.1 then execute the following commands.
 ```
 cd centos-7.1
-vagrant up.
+vagrant up
 ```

 Automated tests are executed after provisioning completes to ensure that Fastcapa and the rest of the environment is functioning properly.
 If you see something like the following, then the tests have passed.